 Photographs

-Please do not include school photographs as the uniform and school badge may be identifying, also be mindful of any other background that may give any identifying information about where the photograph was taken.
+Please do not include school photographs as the uniform and school badge may be identifiable, please do not include photographs of any other individuals and be mindful of who or what is included in the background.

 Time